TomiKalejaiye/IDD-Fa19-Lab3/README.md

 **a.
 What voltage values do you see from your force sensor?**

+The voltage values range from about 0 to 990, corresponding to 0V to about 4.8V

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

+The relationship of voltage to force applied appears not to be linear.
+It seems to be more exponential.
+However it is very difficult to tell, because I am likely not increasing the force linearly.

+The resistance of the sensor has an inverse relationship with the force applied (k/F, where k is some constant).
+From voltage divider equation, we know that the Vout = (R2/(R1+R2))Vin.
+In this case, R2 is the constant resistor, and R1 is the force sensor.
+Subsitituting 1/F for R1 we get: Vout = (R2/((k/F)+R2))Vin.
+This is the relationship of voltage as a function of force applied.
+This implies an approximately linear response that asymptotically approaches Vin.

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**

+Assuming we are taking the input from the FSR's voltage divider circuit into the Arduino and outputting a voltage to the LED based on this, we could use Arduino's map() function to map the input voltages from the FSR's range of 0 to 990 to the LED's full range of 0 to 255.

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**